 Event gateways can manage messages beyond just webhooks.
 Imagine Hookdeck sources like an Amazon SNS topic or a GCP PubSub subscription.
 Or the transport being a WebSocket.

 They also introduce features like message filtering, payload transformation, and enrichment.
 For instance, an event gateway could easily split an event stream based on a message's topic and then distribute the segmented stream to systems with specialized tasks.

 We're thrilled about the potential of Event Gateways!
 While event-based systems have existed for a while, we have seen the signals of a trend emphasizing standardization, organization, and monitoring.
 As this specialized domain expands and the product category becomes established, a robust Event Gateway's role becomes vital and unlocks vast potential.

 We believe Hookdeck stands at the vanguard of this evolution.
 Our platform prioritizes reliability, flexibility, and scalability.
 Our mission isn't merely to adapt to trends but to spearhead the journey toward a harmonized future of systems.
-Join us on our journey towards becoming the world’s first Event Gateway!
+Join us on our journey toward becoming the world’s first fully realized Event Gateway!